 Claim: “The Rice Diet was found to dangerously deplete salt in the body, drastically lowering plasma chloride from 97 mEq/L to 91.7 mEq/L. (Bear in mind that chloride levels lower than 100 mEq/L are independently associated with higher mortality.)”

 Fact check: These plasma chloride figures do match what Kempner wrote on p.552 of his 1948 report.
-Various sources list a normal chloride plasma range as either 96-106 mEq/L or 98-106 mEq/L. Either way, the chloride levels did in fact drop below the normal ranges on the ultra-low-sodium rice diet (which consisted of white rice, white sugar, fruit, and fruit juice, and supplied about 150mg sodium/day), which would be concerning.
+Various sources list a normal chloride plasma range as either 96-106 mEq/L or 98-106 mEq/L. Either way, the chloride levels did in fact drop below the normal ranges on the very-low-sodium rice diet (about 150mg sodium/day), which would be concerning.
 It’s unclear if these values would have rebounded after a period of adjustment to the diet or would have remained at such a low level.
 It’s also unclear how much these low levels were due to heart disease (since they were already low before going on the rice diet), and to what degree these lowered levels would affect health outcomes.
 I could not find any good information on the impact of low-sodium diets on serum chloride levels, other than infants solely fed chloride-depleted formula or disabled adults being tube-fed low-chloride liquid formulations.
-The bottom line, however, is that even though the rice diet caused a drop in serum chloride, it still resulted in markedly increased survival rates compared to normal (sodium chloride-rich) diets.
+The bottom line, however, is that even though the rice diet caused a drop in serum chloride, it still resulted in markedly increased survival rates when compared to normal (sodium chloride-rich) diets.

 Claim: “In one study of patients with essential hypertension who tried a version of the Rice Diet, 83 percent were found to have no reduction in blood pressure.”
 And most patients appeared to have reduced kidney function based on various markers.

-Fact check: The authors of that 1950 study had a very strict interpretation of “reduction in blood pressure” and only considered the rice diet a successful treatment if both the SBP and DBP fell all the way down to normal ranges, therefore dismissing most of the blood pressure drops experienced by 10 of the 12 patients on the rice diet.
-See for yourself Figures 4 to 7 below, which show these patients’ blood pressure before (on the ward diet) and after (on the rice diet)—I projected the “before rice diet” readings as green bars to make them easier to compare to the “after rice diet” readings.
-That said, various biomarkers of kidney function appeared to worsen, perhaps owing to the fact that the rice diet is not just ultra-low in sodium but is also very nutritionally unbalanced (white rice, white sugar, fruit, and fruit juice).
+Fact check: The authors of that 1950 study had a very strict interpretation of “reduction in blood pressure.”
+They only considered the rice diet a successful treatment if both the SBP and DBP fell all the way down to normal ranges, dismissing all of the lesser reductions in blood pressure experienced by 10 of the 12 patients on the rice diet.
+See for yourself Figures 4 to 7 below, which show the blood pressure before (on the ward diet) and after (one the rice diet) of the 12 patients—I projected the “before rice diet” readings as green bars to make them easier to compare to the “after rice diet” readings.
+That said, various biomarkers of kidney function appeared to worsen, perhaps owing to the fact that the rice diet is not just low in sodium but is also very nutritionally unbalanced.

 Claim: “Only one out of four people is able to comply with rigid salt restriction, making it a rather futile public health policy.”